symfony/symfony-docs/book/http_fundamentals.rst

 .. tip::

-    The ``Request`` and ``Response`` classes are part of a standalone component included with Symfony called HttpFoundation.
+    The ``Request`` and ``Response`` classes are part of a standalone component included with Symfony called :doc:`HttpFoundation </components/http_foundation/introduction>`.
     This component can be used entirely independently of Symfony and also provides classes for handling sessions and file uploads.

 The Journey from the Request to the Response
 --------------------------------------------